snapshot-labs/snapshot-docs/space-handbook/nft-voting/poap-proof-of-attendance.md

 Every single POAP has a unique **tokenID**.&#x20;
 {% endhint %}

-Now, how can you reward your community for their attendance by giving them Voting Power?
+Now, how can you reward your community for their attendance by giving them Voting power?

 There are several strategies that you can use for your Space:

 ### [poap](https://snapshot.org/#/strategy/poap)

-The `poap` strategy returns the **balance** of POAP for a certain event as Voting Power.
+The `poap` strategy returns the **balance** of POAP for a certain event as Voting power.
 However, when the `eventIds` is skipped, it will return the number of all POAP tokens owned by the address.

 **Strategy setup:**